zarf-dev/zarf/docs/4-user-guide/1-the-zarf-cli/100-cli-commands/zarf_init.md

       --registry-push-username string   Username to access to the registry Zarf is configured to use (default "zarf-push") --registry-secret string          Registry secret value
-      --registry-url string             External registry url address to use for this Zarf cluster --storage-class string            Describe the StorageClass to be used
+      --registry-url string             External registry url address to use for this Zarf cluster --storage-class string            Specify the storage class to use for the registry.
+E.g. --storage-class=standard
 ```

 ### Options inherited from parent commands

 ```
+  -a, --architecture string   Set the architecture to use for the package.
+Valid options are: amd64, arm64.
-  -a, --architecture string   Architecture for OCI images -l, --log-level string      Log level when running Zarf.
-Valid options are: warn, info, debug, trace (default "info")
+  -l, --log-level string      Set the log level.
+Valid options are: warn, info, debug, trace. (default "info")
-      --no-log-file           Disable log file creation
+      --no-log-file           Disable logging to a file.
       --no-progress           Disable fancy UI progress bars, spinners, logos, etc --tmpdir string         Specify the temporary directory to use for intermediate files --zarf-cache string     Specify the location of the Zarf cache directory (default "~/.zarf-cache")